Thank you for your interest in our upcoming training.

 Human Trafficking in Canada and the United States

-Survivor of Human Trafficking will share her thoughts on what Human Trafficking is from their lived experience perspective.
+A survivor of human trafficking will share her thoughts on what human trafficking is from their lived experience perspective.

 A survivor will share their life events, life circumstances and how those life circumstances eventually made them more vulnerable to become a victim of Trafficking.

-A survivor will share their perspective thought and emotional process while being trafficked and the reason why they could not leave.
+A survivor will share their perspective thought and emotional process while being trafficked, as well as the reason why they could not leave.

 A survivor will share their perspective and thoughts about their mindset after being rescued.
 Why it was hard to ask for help, mindset, and thought process that kept creating roadblocks and eventually, put them in more vulnerable situations.